 How do I access health clinic services?

+On-site clinic appointments are available on Tuesdays and Fridays from 8am – 4pm.
 Sign up for clinic appointments or find out about other health services by signing up for Day Center case management services or by seeing a member of the health team on Tuesdays and Fridays from 9-11am in the Day Center.
 Depending on your health insurance coverage or your specific medical needs, you may be required to wait for an appointment at the DWC clinic or you may be referred to another health clinic.

-PLEASE NOTE that TB tests are only performed on Tuesdays, and results are provided only on Fridays.
+Please note: TB tests are only performed on Tuesdays, and results are provided only on Fridays.

 Other Health Services:

 - Free mammograms, vision and foot screenings, TB tests and HIV testing & counseling